barryclark/jekyll-now/_posts/2018-12-28-Setting-Up.md

   * Tinnei Pang. <https://www.tinneipang.com/>

 ## Notes
-* In 2013, it was my first attempt to follow his tutorial to create something similar, but  failed. <http://hankquinlan.github.io/blog/>
+* In 2013, it was my first attempt to follow his tutorial to create something similar but  failed. <http://hankquinlan.github.io/blog/>

 ### More to read
 * [Github Pages Basics](https://help.github.com/categories/github-pages-basics/)